 This especially holds true for the advanced classes.

 Taking Advanced Fiction Workshop, I hoped to get into the specifics of things.
 The Why of writing fiction.
-It's not just important to know how to craft a story or what elements of fiction work together but why.
+It's not just important to know how to craft a story or what elements of fiction work together but why those rules exist.

 Advanced Fiction Workshop was the class that assigned a short story of at least twenty pages to be written over the course of the semester.
 The early classes would be spent looking at published short stories and some of the prep work for our own.
 About halfway through, the focus would be shifted to peer workshops.
 We would distribute a set number of pages from our WIPs ahead of our assigned day and have the opportunity to receive feedback from the group.